Confused about what to eat while you and your healthcare provider are treating your SIBO?

 What is The Bi-Phasic Diet?

-Dr. Nirala Jacobi, a leading doctor in SIBO research and treatment, created the Bi-Phasic Diet.
-It is based on another naturopathic doctor’s guide, the SIBO Specific Food Guide, and is designed to get rid of all the unwanted bacteria in the small intestines.
+The SIBO Bi-Phasic Diet was created by a leading doctor in SIBO research and treatment,Dr. Nirala Jacobi.
+It is based on another naturopathic doctor’s guide, called the SIBO Specific Food Guide, and is designed to get rid of all of the unwanted bacteria in the small intestines.

-The best SIBO treatment plan is designed to take you through phases of treatment.
-The first phase is the eradicate/kill phase.
-The second phase is to repair the damage in the gut that caused the overgrowth to begin with (remember, SIBO is symptom not a root cause).
-The third phase is all about sustainability and preventing a SIBO relapse.
+The third, and arguably most important, phase is the repair phase.
+This phase is intended to repair the damage caused by the overgrowth and is all about sustainability and preventing a SIBO relapse.

-Bi-Phasic Diet Phase 1 (4-6 weeks):
+Phase 1 (4-6 weeks):

-This phase is designed to starve the bacteria that are growing out of control in the small intestine by limiting fermentable starches and fiber.
-You and your healthcare provider should also focus on repairing the intestinal lining (i.e., leaky gut) and restoring proper digestion.
-Two of the most common underlying issues are slow gut motility and low stomach acid.
+This phase is designed to “starve” the bacteria that are growing out of control in the small intestine by limiting fermentable starches and fiber.

 Depending on the severity of your symptoms, you will either follow the phase 1 restricted diet or the phase 1 semi-restricted diet.
 The semi-restricted diet allows for a few more foods to be included based on your tolerance.